jimdunn/gnuplot-clojure-example/README.md

 # gnuplot-clojure-example

-Simple examples of using [gnuplot](http://gnuplot.sourceforge.net/) from Clojure to plot "real time" data using [feedgnuplot](https://github.com/dkogan/feedgnuplot).
+Simple examples of using [gnuplot](http://gnuplot.sourceforge.net/) from Clojure to plot "real time" data.
+Uses the `gnuplot` frontend [feedgnuplot](https://github.com/dkogan/feedgnuplot).
 See the very nice documentation for `gnuplot` and `feedgnuplot` for explanations of the commands or to learn to make fancier plots.